eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Linux, macOS, and Windows and is known to work on FreeRTOS, QNX, and the Solaris-like Openindiana OS.

-To build the Cyclone DDS implementation, the following software should be installed on your machine:
+Before building the Cyclone DDS implementation, make sure you have the following software installed on your machine:

 * A C compiler (most commonly GCC or clang on Linux, Visual Studio on Windows, XCode on macOS);
 * `Git <https://git-scm.com/>`__ version control system;